internetdrew/otp-react-ts-jest-aws/README.md

 ## What You'll Learn

 - The basics of building a One-Time Password (OTP) UI Component with React and TypeScript.
-- How to leverage React Hook Form and Zod for front-end UI validation.
+- How to leverage React Hook Form and Zod for front-end validation.
 - How to use Jest to test user interactions with your component.
-- **Bonus:** How to mock AWS Amplify API calls.
-  - While this is not necessary, I built this original component while leveraging AWS Amplify, and testing/mocking it has very little documentation.

 ## Installation